NLO Merging

 The NLO merging weight of the events can be accessed by calling the function double Info::mergingWeightNLO().
 This weight should also be used when printing (or histogramming) events.
 For Merging:doUNLOPSLoop = on, the weight double Info::mergingWeightNLO() is either one or zero (see Appendix E in [Lon13]).

-After processing the POWHEG NLO events, main88.cc continues by generating the reweighted subtraction terms of UMEPS.
+After processing the POWHEG NLO events, the reweighted subtraction terms of UMEPS are generated.
 This part is implemented by setting the following flag.

 flag Merging:doUNLOPSSubt (default = off)